DyLight Fluor: Applications

-To use the DyLight Fluors with fluorescent imagers, use a spectral line of the blue laser diode for DyLight 405, a cyan (488 nm) laser for DyLight 488, a green (526 nm) laser for DyLight 550 and 594, and a red (633 nm) laser for DyLight 633 and 650.
-The DyLight 680, 755 and 800 fluors are compatible with laser- and filter-based infrared imaging instruments that emit in the 700 nm, 750 nm and 800 nm region of the spectrum, respectively.
+Synthesis

 DyLight Fluors are synthesized through sulfonate addition to coumarin, xanthene (such as fluorescein and rhodamine), and cyanine dyes.
 Sulfonation makes DyLight dyes negatively charged and hydrophilic.
 DyLight Fluors are commercially available as reactive succinimidyl-esters for labeling proteins through lysine residues, and as maleimide derivatives for labeling proteins through cysteine residues.
 Antibodies conjugated are also available from several companies.

+Alternatives

 Similar lines of fluorescent dyes provide an alternative to the DyLight Dyes (see also the list in :Category:Fluorescent dyes).